Continuous field of Orlicz space on locally compact groupoids and related results: Introduction

-The paper is organized as follows.
-In Section 2, we begin with some basic definitions and results of locally compact groupoids and Orlicz spaces.
-In Section 3, we introduce a continuous field of Orlicz space over the unit space of the groupoid, denoted by $G^{0}$.
-With the properties of the Haar system, we prove that the family $\{(L^{\Phi}(G^{u}),\lambda^{u})\}_{u\in G^{0}}$ form a continuous field of Banach spaces $(L^{\Phi}_{0},\Delta_{1})$ or continuous Banach bundle $(L_{0}^{\Phi},p,G^{0})$.
-Further, we define the notion of strongly continuous representation of groupoid $G$ over a continuous field of Banach spaces and show that the left regular representation of $G$ over $(L^{\Phi}_{0},\Delta_{1})$ is a strongly continuous representation.
-Moreover, we also discuss the algebraic structure of the space of continuous sections vanishing at infinity $E^{\Phi}_{0}$ and provide a sufficient condition for $E^{\Phi}_{0}$ to become a Banach algebra.
-These are the groupoid analogues of results already proved in the setting of locally compact groups and hypergroups \cite{rao2001convolutions, hudzik1987some, kumar2019orlicz}.
-Further, we prove the existence of approximate identity and show that the closed $C_{b}\left(G^{0}\right)$-submodule $I$ of the Banach algebra $E_{0}^{\Phi}$ is a left ideal if and only if the subbundle $(I_{0}^{\Phi},p_{I_{0}^{\Phi}}, G^{0})$ is invariant under left-regular representation of $G$.
+The paper is organized as follows: In Section 2, we begin with some basic definitions and results related to locally compact groupoids and Orlicz spaces.
+In Section 3, we introduce a continuous field of Orlicz spaces over the unit space of the groupoid, denoted by $G^0$.
+Using the properties of the Haar system, we prove that the family ${(L^{\Phi}(G^{u}), \lambda^{u})}_{u \in G^0}$ forms a continuous field of Banach spaces $(L^{\Phi}_0, \Delta_1)$ or a continuous Banach bundle $(L_0^{\Phi}, p, G^0)$.
+We further shows that the continuous field of Orlicz spaces $\left(L_{0}^{\Phi}, \Delta_{1}\right)$ and $\left(L^{\Phi}, \Delta_{1}^{\prime}\right)$ with respect to both Gauge and Orlicz norm respectively are isomorphic.

+Next, we define the concept of a strongly continuous representation of the groupoid $G$ over a continuous field of Banach spaces and show that the left-regular representation of $G$ over $(L^{\Phi}_0, \Delta_1)$ is a strongly continuous representation.
+Additionally, we discuss the algebraic structure of the space of continuous sections vanishing at infinity, $E^{\Phi}_0$, and provide a sufficient condition for $E^{\Phi}_0$ to be a Banach algebra.
+Furthermore, we establish the existence of approximate identity and show that the closed $C_{b}\left(G^{0}\right)$-submodule $I$ of the Banach algebra $E_{0}^{\Phi}$ is a left ideal if and only if the subbundle $(I_{0}^{\Phi},p_{I_{0}^{\Phi}}, G^{0})$ is invariant under left-regular representation of $G$.